chvsnaveen12/8-bit-CMOS-Computer/src/README.md

 # Build environment
 This is the usual build environment.
 All the code resides in /code.
+Download [prom.exe by slu4](https://github.com/slu4coder/SST39SF010-FLASH-Programmer) and place it in this folder.
 ### Usual commands

 ##### Assemble OS.s